GoogleChrome/web.dev/src/site/content/en/blog/streams/index.md

 ### Readable streams

-A readable stream represents a source of data, from which you can read.
+A readable stream represents a source of data from which you can read.
 In other words, data **comes out** of a readable stream.
 Concretely, a readable stream is an instance of the `ReadableStream` class.

 ### Writable streams

-A writable stream represents a destination for data, into which you can write.
+A writable stream represents a destination for data into which you can write.
 In other words, data **goes in** to a writable stream.
 Concretely, a writable stream is an instance of the `WritableStream` class.